Runcorn

 Runcorn hosts a young demographic, positioning it in the bottom quartile nationwide

-Runcorn has a median age of 34, which is slightly lower than Greater Brisbane's figure of 36 and substantially under Australia's national average of 38 years.
+Runcorn's median age is 34, which is younger than Greater Brisbane's figure of 36 and Australia's national average of 38 years.
 Compared to Greater Brisbane, Runcorn has a higher proportion of residents aged 25-34 (18.5%) but fewer residents aged 75-84 (4.1%).
-Between the 2021 Census and present, the 75-84 age group has increased from 3.0% to 4.1%, while the 35-44 cohort has decreased from 16.3% to 15.6%.
+Between the 2021 Census and the present day, the percentage of residents aged 75-84 has increased from 3.0% to 4.1%, while the percentage of those aged 35-44 has decreased from 16.3% to 15.6%.
 By 2041, population forecasts indicate significant demographic changes in Runcorn.
 The 75-84 age group is projected to grow by 93%, adding 599 residents to reach a total of 1,244.
-This growth will contribute to an overall increase in the proportion of residents aged 65 and older, who are expected to represent 67% of the population growth.
-Conversely, the 0-4 and 5-14 age groups are anticipated to experience population declines.
+This growth is part of an overall trend towards demographic aging, with residents aged 65 and older representing 67% of the anticipated population growth.
+Conversely, the 0-4 and 5-14 age groups are expected to experience population declines.

 Frequently Asked Questions - Age